hossein-zare/keyframe-animation/README.md

     }
 }
 ```
->You can also decrease the fps to improve the performance.
+You can decrease the fps to improve the performance.

 >(50 - 40) is recommended for React/React Native.